 Conclusions

 Simply put, safety is the result of investment in, and effective management of, People, Technology, Tools, Training and Techniques.
-With our people at the centre of consistent safety delivery, we must sharpen our focus and provide robust support for them as they manage existing risks every day; detecting and reacting to new risks as they emerge.
-We must make it a priority to learn more about the realities of everyday work in our frontlines and support the thousands of support teams, ground operations staff, maintenance professionals and flight crews who deliver safety around the world every single day.
+With our people at the centre of consistent safety delivery, we must sharpen our focus and provide robust support for them as they manage existing risks every day.
+We must make it a priority to implement the best practice we know will improve the everyday work of frontline teams and support the thousands of ground operations staff, maintenance professionals and flight crews who deliver safe offshore aviation services around the world every single day.

 Our Safety Performance Model highlights Loss Of Control, CFIT and System / Component Failure as the main threats to helicopter operation.
 What are you doing to counter these threats?
 Please explore the model and the related accident prevention goals (including their second tier elements), and ask yourself and your operation: